-Ka’anapali Hosts Women’s Golf Day Event June 5th “Celebrating Women”
+Ka’anapali to Hosts Women’s Golf Day Event on June 5th “Celebrating Women”

 Ka’anapali will be “Celebrating Women” with music, food, drinks, a golf clinic and live Fashion Show including a line from the female majority-owned company, Jamie Sadock, a lifestyle line of apparel for wear on or off the course and Maui based and female owned purse and handbag line, Sassy Saks.
 Other lines for the fashion will show include Nike Golf, Sport Haley and IBKUL, an SPF apparel line for golf, yoga and other outdoor sports.

 The event at Ka’anapali is for all women, not just golfing women.
 “We added the fashion show this year to help showcase a lot of the lines that cross other sports and lifestyle pieces,” said Sherrie Golden, Ka’anapali’s Merchandising Manager.
 Golden added, “With only 10% of the population playing golf, we know we need to cater to the non-golfer as well and offer a variety of apparel and logo items in our shop for both the visitor and resident population in west Maui.
 The fashion show will showcase a few apparel brands that cross the line from golf to other sports or into everyday fashion and resort evening wear.”

 Participants will be able to participate in several challenges at the range as well, including FootGolf and a chipping contest, presented by Director of Golf, Sutee Nitakorn.
 Nitakorn helps to organize Ka’anapali’s monthly women’s program with over 100 players per event.
 “We are blessed with a group of women who love to call Ka’anapali home, for both golf and other social events like this,” said Nitakorn.